|Category Name:||Academic Affairs and Research|

 This policy applies campus-wide (RF Office, Finance, HR, Faculty, Chairs, Deans, Provost, etc.).

-Campus Impact Statement - A required campus form signed by the Project Director and applicable administration indicating approval of an external funding proposal.
+Campus Impact Statement - A required campus form to be originated by the Research Foundation's Contract & Grant Administrator, and signed by the Project Director and applicable administration, indicating approval of an external funding proposal.

 The third party will send a check to Research Foundation for the course buyout, or if the funds are sent to the faculty member, the faculty member will pay the Research Foundation from those funds.
 Sponsored program awards will have the funds reimbursed through the grant-funded award.